TeriD/WebDev_Capstone/README.md

 ├── js/
 │   └── download.js
 │   └── script.js             # Main application logic
-│   └── updateProjectsRoute.js # Node.js Express route handler
-├── node_modules/             # Contains all the packages and dependencies installed for your Node.js project.
-These are libraries required by your application, such as Express, sqlite3, csv-parser, and any other modules listed in your package.json.
-The folder is automatically managed by npm (Node Package Manager) and should not be edited manually.
-It is essential for running your server-side code.
 ├── References/                # Supporting documentation
-│   └── CapstoneProjectPlan.pdf
-├── download-geojson.js        # Node.js script that downloads GeoJSON files from specified URLs.
 ├── download.html             # Data refresh options page
 ├── help.html                 # User assistance page for details on Web UI & tools
 ├── index.html                # Main dashboard page
-├── package-lock.json         # Records the exact versions of every installed dependency (and their dependencies), ensuring consistent installs across different environments.
-It helps guarantee that everyone working on the project uses the same package versions, improving reliability and reproducibility.
-├── package.json              # Defines the metadata and dependencies for your Node.js project.
-It lists the packages your project needs (like express, sqlite3, and csv-parser), along with their version requirements.
-This file allows npm to install the correct libraries and helps manage, share, and run your project consistently.
 ├── README.md                 # Project Overview and Details regarding the project.
-├── requirements.txt          # Lists Node.js packages (express, sqlite3, csv-parser), which should actually be managed in package.json for Node.js.
-If your project is Node.js-based, this file is not needed; use package.json instead.
-├── server.js                 # Main entry point for your Node.js web server.
-It sets up an Express application, configures middleware, serves static files, and defines API endpoints (such as /js/download-geojson and /api/update-projects).
-It listens for HTTP requests on a specified port (3000), allowing your web application and backend services to run and interact with users and other systems.
 ```